 Pleased to Meet You

-This new restaurant is planning to open by the end of 2018, and is going to occupy the old Queen’s Head Hotel on the main street in Morpeth.
+This new restaurant is opening on the Easter weekend in 2019, and is going to occupy the old Queen’s Head Hotel on the main street in Morpeth.
 Sister to the flagship restaurant in the centre of Newcastle – also named PTMY – the food is outstanding and the bar has been voted the Best Spirits Bar in 2017.

 Watch this space!